 Navigating a Post-Cookie World as a Marketer

 The move away from third-party cookies is a significant change for marketers who have long relied on this data tool to create personalized and relevant content for their ad campaigns.
 However, just because cookies are gone does not mean all hope is lost.
-Now is the time to start identifying which third-party cookie alternatives are suitable for your business.
+Now is the time to start identifying which approaches best suit your business as an alternative to third-party cookies.
 In fact, using various strategies together can produce even more results than third-party cookies alone.